nuxt/nuxt/packages/babel-preset-app/README.md

 ## Usage

 This is the default preset used by Nuxt, which is mainly a wrapper around  '@babel/preset-env' preset.
-It also optionally uses `@vue/babel-preset-jsx` and adds polyfills.
+It also optionally uses preset `@vue/babel-preset-jsx`, plugins `@babel/plugin-syntax-dynamic-import`, `@babel/plugin-proposal-decorators`, `@babel/plugin-proposal-class-properties`, `@babel/plugin-transform-runtime`  and adds polyfills.

 No additional configuration usually required.
 But there is an option to fine tune it's behavior if needed.
 Just add the following to nuxt-config
 ```js